-You may file a complaint with any Colonial Behavioral Health (CBH) staff member if you believe any of your rights under the human rights regulations have been violated.
-You have the right to meet with the program supervisor investigating the complaint, and you may appeal the decision of the CBH program director to the agency (CBH) advocate and/or regional advocate.
-The agency's advocate is the Quality Management and Compliance Department (QM).
-Their role is to assist you and/or resolve a complaint that you may have and assure that your rights have not been violated.
+You may file a complaint with any CBH staff member if you believe any of your rights under the Community Regulations have been violated.
+You have the right to meet the program supervisor investigating the complaint, and you may appeal the decision of the program director to the agency advocate and/or regional advocate.